Database queries and constraints via lifting problems: Queries as lifting problems

 \subsection{WHERE-less queries}

 In this section we study queries as in Diagram (\ref{dia:lifting SQL 2}) in which the where-clause $W$ is empty, $W=\emptyset$.
+Such queries are often called {\em views}.
 In this case the two maps $R\From{m}W\To{p}I$ contain no information, so Diagram (\ref{dia:lifting SQL 2}) reduces to the following:

 We call these {\em WHERE-less queries}.